 [* Payment of a daily entrance fee under this item entitles the visitor on that day to enter any other area of CALM land for which an entrance fee is charged under the same item.]

-[Division 1 amended in Gazette 29 Sep 2006 p.
-4326-7; 28 Aug 2009 p.
-3356; 3 Dec 2010 p.
-6051.]
+[Division 1 inserted in Gazette 27 Sep 2013 p.
+4525-6.]

 Division 2 — Fees for passes providing extended entrance to CALM land